simon022104/k9/k9book.md

 HOW TO GROW A DOG

-: Chapter One: Choosing your puppy
+: Chapter One: Choose puppy

-Look around until you find one you like.
+Look around to find you like one.

-: Chapter Two: Bringing puppy home for the first time
+: Chapter Two:  First time puppy come home.

-: Chapter Three: Feeding your new puppy
+: Chapter Three: Feed for new puppy.

 Puppy will need special food.